 If you’ve replaced the waste as well as the overflow, you’ll need to put a new washer in between the bottom of the strainer unit and the sink.
 Make sure it’s watertight as you fasten it with the top of the strainer unit and the washer screwed in at the top.

 Et voila!
 All that’s left to do is double-check your steps and then switch the water back on, and fill the sink halfway to check for leaks, then overfill the sink to check that you can depend on the new overflow to do its job.

 Congratulations on fixing your leaking kitchen sink!

 You’re likely now a hero in your own kitchen – go you!
 However, there are often problems with our plumbing and drainage that we can’t fix on our own.
-Take a look at our Plumbing and Drainage cover or Kitchen Appliance Insurance for ultimate peace of mind.
+Take a look at our Plumbing and Drainage cover for ultimate peace of mind.
 We have teams ready to come to your rescue when you need us the most.